lsst-sqre/gafaelfawr/docs/arch/flow.rst

    It retrieves the JWT from the session store and decrypts and verifies it.
    It then checks the ``scope`` claim of that JWT against the requested authentication scope given as a ``scope`` parameter to the ``/auth`` route.
    If the requested scope or scopes are not satisfied, it returns a 403 error.
-   Otherwise, it returns 200, and nginx then proxies the request to the protected application and user interaction continues as normal.
+   Otherwise, it returns 200, and NGINX then proxies the request to the protected application and user interaction continues as normal.

 Programmatic flow
 =================